gmazoyer/docker-bird/README.md

 Yet another [BIRD](https://bird.network.cz/) Docker image.

-This image is built on the latest Debian stable (slim version).
+This image is built on Alpine.
 It is built in two stages.
-The first stage runs a classic Debian stable image to compile BIRD while the second stage will copy only the relevant files.
+The first stage will compile BIRD while the second stage will copy only the relevant files.

 It can be run quite simply with: